XDgov/xd.gov/_news/un-global-expo-highlights-un-privacy-enhancing-technology-lab-participation.md

 ---
 <p>
-  Team xD is thrilled to announce the U.S. Census Bureau’s involvement in the United Nation’s Privacy-Enhancing Technologies (PET) Lab pilot alongside Statistics Netherlands, ISTAT of Italy, and the U.K.’s Office for National Statistics.
+  Team xD is thrilled to announce the U.S. Census Bureau’s involvement in the United Nations’ Privacy-Enhancing Technologies (PET) Lab pilot alongside Statistics Netherlands, ISTAT of Italy, and the U.K.’s Office for National Statistics.
 </p>